tommmmudd/ness-tools/tutorials/instrument_tutorial3/readme.md

 Note that the approach to tuning described here may go awry with more unusal score and instrument parameters.
 All part of the fun.

 ## A Quick test score
 This score adds a pluck every 0.15 seconds, iterating through the strings.
 It is a useful tester.
 It reuses the stringCout variable, so we need to make sure that that has been set properly above.
+For more on creating scores, see the more score-focused tutorials on the [main repository page](https://tommmmudd.github.io/ness-tools/).

 ```python
 # in order to test our instrument file, we create a quick score file that will play all the strings from 1 to [stringCount]